dev-cafe/cmake-cookbook/chapter-03/recipe-02/README.md

-# Detecting the Python Library
+# Detecting the Python library

 Code example copy-pasted from the Python docs on embedding:
 - For Python 2.7 https://docs.python.org/2.7/extending/embedding.html